gjbex/training-material/Optimization/GalleryProcessorCacheEffects/README.md

 1. Example 3: `cache_hierarchy.c`
 1. Example 4: `instruction_parallelism.c`
 1. Example 5: `cache_associativity.c`
+1. False sharing:
+  * `false_sharing_01.c`: array that fits in L1 is accessed from two threads, with and without false sharing.
+  * `false_sharing_02.c`: counters stored in an array are updated from each thread, either with or without padding to avoid false sharing.

 Each C file is accompagnied by a PBS script to run it in batch, and a make file is provided for building the software.
 Some sample output is